luigiselmi/C-/c/sp/random_walk.md

 all particles at time t by performing a certain number S of travels so that

 $$ &lt;\Delta R(t)^2&gt;= \frac{1}{S} \sum_S \Delta R(t)^2$$

+For large enough values of t we can compute the diffusion coefficient for a specific value of the density ρ

+$$$$
 ## Credits
 Barone et al. - Scientific Programming, https://chimera.roma1.infn.it/SPENG/